 Anchorage Travel Guide

-Ted Stevens Anchorage International Airport (ANC)Location: The airport is situated about two miles (3km) south of Anchorage.
+Ted Stevens Anchorage International Airport (ANC)Location: The airport is situated about six miles (10km) south of Anchorage.

 Time: GMT -9 (GMT -8 from mid-March to the first Sunday in November).